THE FIRST-EVER COMMEMORATION OF THE SPECIAL ROLE PLAYED BY

 A COMMEMORATION OF

-During the bitterly cold winter of 1861/2 thousands of Creek, Cherokee, Shawnee, and Seminole Indians, a number of them with African ancestry, and several hundreds of blacks who had been enslaved, some by Indians, fought their way toward Kansas in order to escape the Confederacy and link up with Union officials.
-Hundreds of them were brutally killed along the way or died in Kansas awaiting the promised help from Washington that was too slow to come.
-The Indians were seeking help to liberate their land and people, and to demand fulfillment of the many promises long made to them by the U.S. Federal Government.
-The former slaves sought their freedom, promised to them by the exodus and Creek Indian leader, Opothleyahola, for assisting the escape.
+During the bitterly cold winter of 1861/2 some 9000 Creek, Cherokee, Shawnee, and Seminole Indians, a number of them with African ancestry, and several hundreds of blacks who had been slaves to Indians, fought their way toward Kansas in order to escape the Confederacy and link up with Union officials.
+Nearly a third of them were brutally killed along the way or died in Kansas awaiting the promised help from Washington that was too slow to come.
+The Indians were seeking help to liberate their land and people and demand fulfillment of the many promises long made to them by the Federal Government.
+The former slaves sought their freedom, promised to them by Opothleyahola for assisting the escape.
 That promise was kept and ultimately became the basis for many Freedmen gaining full citizenship rights, land, and capital in the liberated lands of the Creek and Cherokee Nations.
-Many blacks stayed in Kansas, some of them with descendants still living in the greater South-East Kansas area.
+Many blacks stayed in Kansas, some of them with descendants still living in the greater Humboldt area.

 PRINCIPAL CHIEF, MUSKOGEE (CREEK) NATION

-For a rough estimate of the route of the Escape (cir. early 1860s), click here
+For a MAP of the route of the Escape (done in the 1860s), click here

 For a selected READING LIST regarding these events and their background, click here